⚠️ Ontario accident benefits changed July 1, 2026find out how this affects your claim →

 8 min read May 2023

 Our articles provide general information — every case is unique.
-Speak directly with a Toronto personal injury lawyer at no cost.
+Speak directly with a Toronto litigation lawyer about your situation.

 Call 416-900-4128Send a Message